A breakthrough in the negotiations between the joint unions

 action over pensions after the joint unions agreed a basis for

-industrial action will be taken by the industrial action committee
+further industrial action will be taken by the industrial action

-on Thursday, but representatives of all service groups have agreed
+committee on Thursday, but representatives of all service groups

-is a positive step and that is why we have decided to suspend
+statement is a positive step and that is why we have decided

-our planned strike action.
-It provides a framework to enable negotiations
+to suspend our planned strike action.
+It provides a framework

-to take place on the future of the local government pension scheme
+to enable negotiations to take place on the future of the local

 The move follows a TUC-brokered joint statement with the Local